thuyanduong-flatiron/hogwarts/README.md

 Be sure to use good programming practices, such as clear variable names and single responsibility functions.
 React apps can quickly become tangled and hard to debug if built without best practices!

-## Styling
+## Optional Styling

 We've imported the Semantic library to keep your piggies looking pretty.
-To keep your hogs in columns, make sure their parent container has the class "ui grid container".
-The children in the columns should have class "ui eight wide column".
-(Semantic uses a grid with a default of 16 units wide, so 8-wide will make two columns and 4-wide will make 4 columns.)
+To keep your hogs in columns, we suggest that the parent container has the class "ui grid container".
+The children in the columns should have class "ui four wide column".
+(Semantic uses a grid with a default of 16 units wide, so 4-wide will make four columns and 8-wide will make 2 columns.)
 Semantic will take care of assigning the columns for you.
 You can also try implementing [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog.